Caliber-X/Mobile-Controlled-Robot/README.md

 # Mobile Controlled Robot
-This project focuses on interfacing DTMF module with 8051.
+This project focuses on interfacing 8051 with DTMF module.